-We perform sorting in an aseptic manner.
-The instruments are cleaned between sorts using 10% bleach solution and sterile water.
-In addition, sheath fluid goes through a $0.04\mu m$ in-line sheath filter.
+While absolutely sterile sorting is not technically possible, most of the sorts we perform are done in an aseptic manner with no resulting contamination.
+The instruments are cleaned between sorts using sterile Dullbecco's PBS, and in some cases 10% bleach solution.
+In addition to sterile sheath fluid which goes through a 0.04um in-line sheath filter.